Home arrow Latest News arrow Texas to Teachers: Bible Will Be Taught

 Contact Us

-To date, our Bible curriculum has been voted into 3,500 high schools in 41 states.
+To date, our Bible curriculum has been implemented in 3,500 high schools in 41 states.
 Over 650,000 students have already taken this course nationwide, on the high school campus, during school hours, for credit.

 Bible Scholars